mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 ## [Paul's Letters to People (4)](/category/pauls-letters-to-people)

 ### [1 Timothy (6)](Paul%20to%20People/1%20timothy)
-#### Background:
-  - Paul writes a personal letter to Timothy
-  - Written after Paul's 3rd missionary trip, mid-60 AD
-  - Timothy traveled with Paul on some of his missionary trips
-  - Timothy was with Paul during his 1st imprisonment

-#### Purpose:
-  - Addressing false teachers in the church
-  - Instructions on how a church should operate
+> **Instructs** Timothy to address false teachers and how the church should operate

-#### Chapters (6):
 - `1` Fight false doctrine, Law for the disobedient, Christ came to save sinners
 - `2` Pray for all people, God wants all men to be saved, Women's roles and behavior
 - `3` Requirements for Elders and Deacons
 - `4` Some will be deceived, train yourself to be godly
 - `5` Provide for your family, Honor Elders
 - `6` Warning about bad teachers, Pursue righteousness, Rich ready to share

+#### Background:
+  - Paul writes a personal letter to Timothy
+  - Written after Paul's 3rd missionary trip, mid-60 AD
+  - Timothy traveled with Paul on some of his missionary trips
+  - Timothy was with Paul during his 1st imprisonment

 ### [2 Timothy (4)](Paul%20to%20People/2%20timothy)

+> **Encourages** Timothy to remain faithful in ministry

+- `1` Spirit not of fear, Saved for a Holy Life
+- `2` Avoid foolish discussion, able to teach, not quarrelsome, always be kind
+- `3` Godless people, Godly life will be persecuted, Scripture is God-breathed
+- `4` Bad doctrine

 #### Background:
 - Paul writes a 2nd and his most personal letter to Timothy
 - Wrote letter during his 2nd imprisonment in Rome, ~ 64-65 AD,
 - Paul knew his work and life were coming to an end

-#### Purpose:
-- Encouraging Timothy to continue in faithfulness

-#### Chapters (4):

-- `1` Spirit not of fear, Saved for a Holy Life
-- `2` Avoid foolish discussion, able to teach, not quarrelsome, always be kind
-- `3` Godless people, Godly life will be persecuted, Scripture is God-breathed
-- `4` Bad doctrine

 ### [Titus (3)](Paul%20to%20People/titus)

+> **Instructs** Titus on proper church order and conduct

+- `1` Elder qualification, False teachers
+- `2` How to Live, God's Grace changes us
+- `3` How to behave, He saved us, Avoid foolish discussions

 #### Background:
 - Paul wrote this pastoral letter to Titus, a co-worker who was a Gentile